-Agencies that are scaling for sale or undergoing rapid expansion are accelerating with the brakes on if they haven’t secured a reliable pipeline to inhouse hiring.
+Agencies that are scaling for sale or undergoing rapid expansion, are accelerating with the brakes on if they haven’t secured a reliable and financially sensible pipeline to inhouse talent.

-Over the past year, I’ve been asking recruitment heads “why talent should join them and what makes them different in a crowded market?”
+Over the past year, I’ve been asking recruitment heads “why should talent join their agency and what makes them different in a crowded market?”

 Every agency has a unique story, its own culture and its own reasons for being attractive, yet I keep hearing the same answers told in the same tired way.

-Agencies continue to treat social media as a job board, plaster the same corporate wallpaper across their careers page and use adverts as a listicle of demands.
+Stop treating social media as a job board, plastering the same corporate wallpaper across your careers page and using adverts as a listicle of demands.

 It’s a quick solution to an ongoing need and pretty short-sighted one if you’re invested in long-term growth.

 Think brand first.